dolphindb/release/1.30/README.md

 ### GUI

+> Note: The version number of DolphinDB GUI has been adjusted to improve user experience.
+The new version number aligns with DolphinDB Server 200 and is forward compatible.

 - Added support for uploading a CSV file as an in-memory table, with a popup CSV editor for confirming the schema before creating the table. (**1.30.22.2**)

 - Added autosave feature to save scripts at scheduled intervals of 5 seconds. (**1.30.22.2**)